 Given the importance of capturing the memories and experiences of Ugandan Asians during this period, Carleton University has created the Ugandan Asian Archive Collection.

 The Uganda collection is a unique archive that gives insight into the expulsion and subsequent resettlement of over 7,000 Ugandan Asians in Canada.
 This archival collection consists of a number of different materials including over 1000 newspaper clippings, two video recordings, and a personal memoire that documents the Ugandan Asian expulsion from Uganda under the order of President and Military General Idi Amin.
 This collection also documents how the situation was handled by Western countries, particularly Britain and Canada.
-The initial collection was recognized for its importance and thus organized and transferred to the Archives through the efforts of the Canadian Immigration Historical Society.
+The initial collection was organized and transferred to the Archives through the efforts of the Canadian Immigration Historical Society.
 After the successful completion of Phase 1 of this project, we are seeking additional funds to implement Phase 2—which will allow us to conduct additional oral history interviews and create a more comprehensive collection.

 - converting interviews into multiple formats for use on web exhibits and creating transcripts